kndrvt/trade-bot/README.md

-# Trader bot
+# Trade bot
-This project is a simple trader bot with a simple strategy for Deribit.com exchange stock.
+This project is a simple trade bot with a simple strategy for Deribit.com exchange stock.

 ### Requirements